NightFoxAnimation/K12_AutoClasslogin/README.md

 # K12_AutoClasslogin
 ### A Python script automatically login to your k12 profile sees if the class is required or optional then joins if it is time

+#### If you don't have python

+    Go to Python Downloads.

+    Download the latest version of Python by clicking the "Download Python" button.

+    Follow the installation instructions for your operating system.

+#### Proceed with the setup after installing Python:

 Go to the Releases Page on the right and click the K12_AutoClasslogin.zip file.

 Extract the ZIP file where you want it to run.